imzoloft/mcp-crud-example/README.md

-# MCP MVP - Modular Control Panel
+# MCP MVP - Model Context Protocol

-A TypeScript implementation of a Modular Control Panel (MCP) demonstrating interface-driven architecture with dependency injection and LLM-compatible service discovery.
+A TypeScript implementation of a Model Context Protocol (MCP) demonstrating interface-driven architecture with dependency injection and LLM-compatible service discovery.

 ## Overview